adscorp100/mdhomecarebuild/src/content/blog/ndis-vs-ndia.md

 For the latest, most detailed, and official information, or to start applying, please go directly to the official **National Disability Insurance Scheme website** at **ndis.gov.au**.
 Sections like "Understanding the NDIS" and "About Us" have more valuable details straight from the source.

 ‍

+## Frequently Asked Questions

+### What is the difference between NDIS and NDIA?
+The NDIS (National Disability Insurance Scheme) is the entire support system and funding program for Australians with disability.
+The NDIA (National Disability Insurance Agency) is the government organization that runs and manages the NDIS.
+In simple terms, the NDIS is "what" the program is, while the NDIA is "who" implements it.

+### Who do I contact with questions about my NDIS plan?
+You should contact the NDIA or your Local Area Coordinator (LAC).
+The NDIA is the agency responsible for approving plans, managing funding, and making decisions about eligibility.
+Your LAC works as a partner of the NDIA and can help with most day-to-day questions about using your plan.

+### Is NDIS means-tested?
+No, the NDIS is not means-tested.
+Eligibility and funding are based on your disability-related needs, not on your income or assets.
+This is different from many other government programs and is a key feature of the NDIS being a social insurance scheme rather than a welfare program.

+### Can I get both the Disability Support Pension (DSP) and NDIS funding?
+Yes, you can receive both.
+The DSP is an income support payment for people who cannot work due to disability, while NDIS funding pays for disability-related supports and services.
+They serve different purposes and are administered by different government bodies - DSP by Services Australia and NDIS by the NDIA.

+### How do I apply to join the NDIS?
+To apply for the NDIS, you need to submit an Access Request Form to the NDIA along with evidence about your disability.
+You can start the process by contacting the NDIA directly at 1800 800 110 or by visiting a Local Area Coordinator in your area.
+The NDIA (not the NDIS) makes the decision about your eligibility.

+### What are the different ways to manage NDIS funding?
+There are three main options: Self-management (you manage the funds directly), Plan-management (a third-party plan manager handles payments), or NDIA-managed (the NDIA pays registered providers directly).
+You can choose different options for different parts of your plan to balance flexibility and administrative work.